php-dev-br/laravel-doc-pt-br/requests.md

         //
     }

-The `hasAny` method returns `true` if any of the specified values are present:

-    if ($request->hasAny(['name', 'email'])) {
-        //
-    }

 If you would like to determine if a value is present on the request and is not empty, you may use the `filled` method:

     if ($request->filled('name')) {
         //
     }

-To determine if a given key is absent from the request, you may use the `missing` method:

-    if ($request->missing('name')) {
-        //
-    }

 <a name="old-input"></a>
 ### Old Input

 Laravel allows you to keep input from one request during the next request.
 This feature is particularly useful for re-populating forms after detecting validation errors.
-However, if you are using Laravel's included [validation features](validation.md), it is unlikely you will need to manually use these methods, as some of Laravel's built-in validation facilities will call them automatically.
+However, if you are using Laravel's included [validation features](/docs/{{version}}/validation), it is unlikely you will need to manually use these methods, as some of Laravel's built-in validation facilities will call them automatically.

 #### Flashing Input To The Session

-The `flash` method on the `Illuminate\Http\Request` class will flash the current input to the [session](session.md) so that it is available during the user's next request to the application:
+The `flash` method on the `Illuminate\Http\Request` class will flash the current input to the [session](/docs/{{version}}/session) so that it is available during the user's next request to the application:

     $request->flash();